-Medical Staff Rules (Rules): The Rules approved by the Board governing the day-to-day management of the medical staff in the facilities and programs operated by NH.
+Medical Staff Rules ("Rules"): The rules approved by the board governing the day-to-day management of the medical staff in the facilities and programs operated by NH.

-Medical Students: Undergraduate Medical Students attached to NH for the educational purpose of gaining practical clinical experience during a specified rotation.
+Medical Students: Undergraduate medical students attached to NH for the educational purpose of gaining practical clinical experience during a specified rotation.

-Medical Trainees: Include medical student, postgraduate resident, and clinical trainee members of the medical staff temporarily attached to NH for the educational purpose of gaining practical clinical experience during a specified period of time.
+Medical Trainees: Includes medical student, postgraduate resident, and clinical trainee members of the medical staff temporarily attached to NH for the educational purpose of gaining practical clinical experience during a specified period of time.

-Member: A Physician, Dentist, or Midwife appointed to the medical staff of NH.
+Member: A physician, dentist, nurse practitioner or midwife appointed to the medical staff of NH.